Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Modeling using Stochastic Signaling Games

-Note that, our analysis can be extended to the case of general objective functions rather than expected average utilities as long as the utilities result in detection-averse strategies, which are formally stated in Definition~\ref{def:det_sens_util} below.
+Note that, our analysis can be extended to the case of general objective functions rather than expected average utilities as long as the adversary with the utilities avoids being detected, which is formally stated in Definition~\ref{def:det_sens_util} below.

 We define the game formulated above by